Brian-Isamba/Flight-booking/README.md

-Flight booking platform in kenya.
+Flight booking platform in Kenya.
-Lets travel safely around the Globe.
+Let's travel safely around the Globe.
-Interact with our freliendly interface.
+Interact with our friendly interface.
-Cash payback incase of a miss flight
+Cash payback in case of a missed flight